PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Azure.Client.md

 # Primavera.Hydrogen.Azure.Client

-**Contains types, helpers, and extension methods to integrate with Azure SDK client libraries**
+**Class library that contains types, helpers, and extension methods to integrate with Azure SDK client libraries.**

 The Azure SDK for .NET provides client libraries for most Azure services.
 These libraries use different approaches (although there is an ongoing effort from its development teams to unify them) for things like authorization, error handling, retry policies, etc.